JamieSoong/git_practice/README.md

 # git_practice
-This a test project for learning git and github.
+This is a test project for learning git and github.